 Placement duration.
 The exact length of employment is to be defined by mutual consent between you and your employer.
 The usual placement duration is approximately three and a half months (May 1 to August 15).
 You should expect to work the equivalent of 5 days per week.

 Our laboratory supplies and services.
 The teaching laboratory and equipment, as well as the expertise of faculty and staff, are available to support your project.
 These support services will be charged to your employer at cost.
 Discuss the lab needs of the project with the Lab Manager early and make any equipment requests as soon as possible, but no later than mid-June.
-Make sure your employer receives a budget for any lab services.
+Make sure your employer receives and approves a budget for any lab services before you start sampling.
 If you are in town, you can perform simple laboratory analyses (e.g., gravimetric analyses) to save your employer labour costs.
+Please make sure that the employer receives and pays the invoice for any services before the end of the summer.

 Faculty project advisor.
 Your faculty project advisor was listed on the employer letter and copied to you.
 Call the Co-op Coordinator if you are unsure who you were assigned.
-Your advisor may visit you during the summer.
+Please meet with your faculty advisor shortly after your first meeting with your workplace supervisor.
 Inform your faculty advisor of any serious problems or concerns as soon as they arise during the work term.
 Otherwise, barring no problems, check in with your advisor by phone about once a month.
+Your advisor may visit you during the summer.

 These are general guidelines only.
 Each student should discuss the content and style of the technical report with their faculty project advisor.